CISecurity/CCPD-Docs/docs/source/Dashboard User's Guide.md

 ## Reports ##
 CIS-CAT Pro Dashboard reports provide a few options to view CIS-CAT Assessment Results.
 An individual configuration or vulnerability result view provides the same information as the HTML report generated from CIS-CAT Pro Assessor.
 The Dashboard views offer more flexibility in results presentation, including a CIS Controls-based view.
 The Dashboard also offers the ability to apply exceptions for benchmark recommendations.
 Exceptions can be applied from the various result views.
 The remediation report provides a list of only the latest failed results for a target or group of targets.
 The intent is for a remediator to print this report and use it to manually remediate desired configurations when they depart from a benchmark recommendation.
 The complete Results Report will give an abbreviated version of the complete results for a system.
 This is intended for an auditor to get a full picture of CIS compliance for a specific target or set of targets.

-**Assessment Results**
+###Assessment Results ###

 The individual test results report provides a view of a selected target system's results when compared to expected benchmark states.
 The display is aligned with the order of an HTML report generated from CIS-CAT Pro Assessor.

  View an assessment result by selecting `Reports` menu and select `Assessment Results Search` or `Assessment Results List`.
 Select the `view` link to display the results for an individual assessment.
 As an alternative,  navigate to an individual target system and select an assessment to view.

-![](img/ConfigurationAssessmentResults.png)

-1. **Results View** - Dynamically shows the test results in the same order and structure as the original benchmark.
-Each group and subgroup is scored individually.
-Exceptions can be applied to recommendations from this view.

 **Report Score:** Total Pass Results / Sum Results of (Pass + Fail + Error + Unknown).
 When active, Exception counts are removed from Scored Recommendation Total and affected result category (Pass, Fail, etc.) of related Section.
 As a result, they are also removed from the overall Report Score.
 When a recommendation is weighted, each individual result will be multiplied by the weight value (e.g.: (Pass * weight value), etc.) By default, all scores are weighted at 1.
 The weight can only be modified manually in the xccdf Benchmark content.

-	**Section Score:** Each section shows a section score following the same calculation.
 Report scores will match report scores as shown on CIS-CAT Pro Assessor v4 HTML reports as of CIS-CAT Pro Dashboard v2.1.0+ when there are no exceptions applied in the Dashboard for a particular result.

+![](img/ConfigurationAssessmentResults.png)

+1. **Results View**
+	- Results presented in order and structure of benchmark
+	- Groups and subgroups scored individually
+	- Apply exceptions to a recommendations from this view<br/><br/>

+2. **CIS Controls View**<br/>Not all Benchmarks will be mapped to a CIS Control.
+Only the latest CIS Benchmark versions will be mapped to the latest version of CIS Controls.<br/>
-2. **CIS Controls View** - Recommendations and results are presented in the CIS Controls structure where mappings are present to CIS Controls and Subcontrols where they relate to a recommendation.
-This view is useful in identifying which recommendations represent or support a CIS Control.
-If no recommendation has been mapped to that  control,  clicking on it will simply provide more information about that particular control/subcontrol.
+	- Test results presented in CIS Controls structure where mappings are present to CIS Controls and Safeguards(previously known as Sub-Controls)
+	- View is useful when identifying which recommendations represent or support a CIS Control
+	- Counts in brackets indicate the count of recommendations mapped to a CIS Safeguard
+	- Empty brackets indicate that there are no recommendations are mapped to a CIS Safeguard for the selected CIS Controls
-<br/><br/>Change the CIS Controls version displayed by selecting a different version in the "CIS Controls Version" dropdown on the top of the page.<br/> Below is an example of the CIS Controls View screen:
+	- Toggle CIS Controls version displayed using the "CIS Controls Version" dropdown in the header section.<br/> <br/>
 ![](https://i.imgur.com/6rtb18r.png)
-<br/><br/>The number in the bracket, for example `[6]` for `CIS Control 2`, indicates the count of recommendations mapped to a specific CIS Controls version.
-Absence of a number in the brackets means that no recommendations have been mapped to this CIS Control for this CIS Benchmark.
-Also not all Benchmarks will be mapped to a CIS Control.
-Only the latest CIS Benchmark versions will be mapped to the latest version of CIS Controls.
-You can verify from the CIS website which benchmark is mapped to which CIS Controls version(s).
+<br/><br/>

-3. **Exceptions View** - Displays exceptions associated with the selected configuration results.
-Exceptions may be associated per target system, per tag associated with the selected target system, or per benchmark (global).
+3. **Exceptions List** <br/>Exceptions may be associated per target system, per tag associated with the selected target system, or per benchmark (global).<br/>

-**Vulnerability Report**
+	- List of active exceptions associated with the selected configuration result

+###Configuration Assessment Result Summary###

+The Configuration Assessment Result Summary report shows all recommendations for the selected Benchmark that failed during the most recent assessment, as well as, how many target systems failed each recommendation.
+It is designed to help operators identify recommendations that are failing for multiple target systems.
+Active exceptions are filtered out of the results.
+Use the Tag boxes to include or exclude target systems from the results.

+###Vulnerability Report###

 Vulnerability results in XML format can be imported into Dashboard using the API, manually placing in the Legacy folder, or by manually importing.
 To import a result manually from the Dashboard, navigate to the target system you have a vulnerability result for.
 From the Results History List, open the Vulnerability Reports accordion and click the import button: